-To manufacture the leg support, the carbon fiber sides were laid up and hardened similar to the process of the attachment.
-The only difference between the carbon fiber leg supports and the attachment was the leg supports were flat and will not require a customized mold.
-The prepreg carbon fiber was cut to shape and laid up on top of an aluminum plate.
-It was then vacuum sealed and placed in the oven to harden.
-This was repeated for two identical carbon fiber leg supports.
-After the hardening process is complete, both supports were sanded down using a Dremel, similar to the attachment.
-Multiple holes were drilled through the carbon fiber to allow the cuffs to be attached.
-One hole for the upper thigh support was drilled in the upper corner of the L support, and one hole was drilled in the lower corner for the calf cuff attachment to the L-support.
-A larger hole was drilled in the 90-degree corner for the bearing.
-This required a drill press and carbide tipped drill bits.
-The bearing was so large that no drill bit would cut the carbon fiber in a large enough hole, so the team used use a 1⁄2" drill bit to drill a pilot hole, and Dremel out the center of the hole to allow the bearing to fit properly.
+To manufacture the leg support, the carbon fiber sides will need to be laid up and hardened, similar to the process of the attachment.
+The only difference between the carbon fiber leg supports and the attachment is the leg supports are flat and will not require a customized mold.
+The prepreg carbon fiber would be cut to shape and laid up on top of an aluminum plate.
+This would then be vacuum sealed and placed in the oven to harden.
+This is repeated because there are two identical carbon fiber leg supports.
+After the hardening process is complete, both supports will be sanded down using a Dremel, similar to the attachment.
+Multiple holes will need to be drilled through the carbon fiber to allow the cuffs to be attached.
+One hole for the upper thigh support will be drilled in the upper corner of the L support, and one hole will be drilled in the lower corner for the calf cuff attachment to the L-support.
+A larger hole will be drilled in the 90-degree corner for the bearing.
+This would require a drill press and carbide tipped drill bits.
+The bearing is so large that no drill bit will cut the carbon fiber in a large enough hole, so the team will use a $\frac{1}{2}$ " drill bit to drill a pilot hole, and dremel out the center of the hole to allow the bearing to fit properly.

-The calf cuff, thigh cuff, and knee cuffs were then manufactured out of thermoplastic.
-This required a heat gun and a mold to mold the thermoplastic around.
-The thermoplastic was measured and cut to the proper dimensions using a bandsaw, then the thermoplastic was heated up using a heat gun and molded using a team members leg.
-The cuffs were then drilled to allow the bolts to attach the cuffs to the L shaped supports.
-This was done using a drill press.
-After the holes were drilled, the cuffs were attached to the leg support using bolts and springs.
-The leg cuffs were placed on the leg support with a shoulder bolt going through both components with a small compression spring between the materials to allow flexibility to the user's leg.
-The Velcro straps were secured to the cuff using Chicago bolts.
-One hole was drilled in the radius of the calf cuff to allow attachment of the spring system.
+The calf cuff, thigh cuff, and knee cuffs will then need to be made.
+These were made out of thermoplastic.
+This would require a heat gun and a mold to mold the thermoplastic around.
+The thermoplastic would be measured and cut to the proper dimensions using a bandsaw, then the thermoplastic will be heated up using a heat gun and molded using a team members leg.
+The cuffs then would be drilled to allow the bolts to attach the cuffs to the L shaped supports.
+This will be done using a drill press.
+After the holes are drilled, the cuffs can be attached to the leg support using bolts and springs.
+The leg cuffs will be placed on the leg support with a shoulder bolt going through both components with a small compression spring between the materials to allow flexibility to the user's leg.
+The Velcro straps will be secured to the cuff using Chicago bolts.
+The calf cuff will have one hole drilled at the bottom of the U to allow the spring to be attached to the pylon.